SoftwareHeritage/swh-docs/docs/user/faq/index.rst

 Where can I find the SWH roadmap?
 ---------------------------------

-The roadmap is accessible on the :ref:`development docs <roadmap-2021>`.
+The roadmap is accessible on the :ref:`development docs <roadmap-current>`.

 .. _faq_savecodenow: